 Aging – As we age, our skin tends to lose collagen and elasticity, which leads to it becoming very thin.
 The result of very thin skin is that veins can easily be seen underneath the skin and often appear enlarged.

 Muscle Mass – Fat actually helps hide veins most of the time, so the less fat you have, the more pronounced your veins will look.
+So you might see more bulging veins after weight loss.
 In addition to this, exercise, in general, can also make veins bulge.
 This bulging is because heavy activity causes our body to circulate more blood.
 So if you’ve ever seen a bodybuilder at the gym with heavily protruding veins, you now know why.

 Being Underweight – As mentioned above, fat really does conceal veins.
 So someone underweight is more likely to have veins showing through their skin.